Skip to content

 Today, Cayuga County’s residents maintain and build upon Tubman’s entrepreneurial spirit by running their own restaurants, selling art and artisan products, and offering a wide variety of other services.
 While you’re here, shop local and explore the Black-owned shops in the area that are carrying on this legacy.

-Business Owner Highlight of the Month
+Business Owner Highlight

 Evita Robinson is an Emmy Award-winning storyteller, writer, and cultural entrepreneur dedicated to transforming destination storytelling.
 She visited Cayuga County in early 2025 to explore how Harriet Tubman’s legacy continues to shape the community today.
 Check out the videos below to learn more about her visit.